BreeeZe/rpos/README.md

 ### STEP 6 - EDIT CONFIG

-- Edit `rposConf.json` to fit your application
+Edit `rposConf.json` to fit your application.
+Options include:

 - Add a Username and Password for ONVIF access
 - Change the TCP Port for the Camera configuration and the ONVIF Services
 - Change the RTSP Port